 Potatoes are one of the foods I truly miss on a Keto diet (gluten free & low carb), but his recipe has given me back my weekend potato pancake fix!

 Even if you don’t like the root vegetables like radish, turnip and rutabaga (I don’t – too spicy and off tasting to me!), I urge you to give these a chance.
-Because even those it’s made with rutabaga, the way its prepared and what it is combined with really does mask the strong flavor you’d associate with it, and makes a delicious replacement for potato pancakes.
+Because even though it’s made with rutabaga, the way its prepared and what it is combined with really does mask the strong flavor you’d associate with it, and makes a delicious replacement for potato pancakes.

 Peel then spiralize the rutabaga.
 So it’s more manageable to divide into pancakes into the skillet, I run a knife through the spirals in the bowl a few times just to cut the long strands up.
 Toss the rutabaga with the salt and let drain for 20 minutes.
 This step, aside from removing excess water which would make the pancakes gummy when cooked, really does help to neutralize the rutabagas strong flavor.